keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/technical-overview/integration-guide/openid4vp.md

 Verifiers who request them online.
 It adheres to the OpenID4VP [specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html) which outlines the standards for requesting and presenting Verifiable Credentials.

-### Functionalities / steps that are performed by the library from decoding the Request to sending the response to the Verifier:
+### Library Functionalities: Processing the Request from Decoding to Verifier Response

 1. Receives the Verifier's Authorization Request sent by the consumer application (mobile wallet).
 2. Authenticates the Verifier using the received **client_id** and validates the whole Request to check if the required